manosroukou/WhereNext-showcase/README.md

 ## 👤 About the Developer

-I'm **Emmanouil (Manos) Roukounakis**, a Computer Science student at the Athens University of Economics and Business (AUEB) with an Erasmus exchange at NTNU in Trondheim, Norway.
-I work primarily in iOS, with a strong interest in distributed systems and applied ML, and I like building products end-to-end — from idea to running app.
+I'm **Manos Roukounakis**, a Computer Science student at the Athens University of Economics and Business (AUEB).
+I work primarily in iOS, with a strong interest in distributed systems, and I like building products end-to-end — from idea to running app.

-**Get in touch:**
-- 💼 LinkedIn: [your-linkedin-url]
-- 📧 Email: [your-email]
-- 🐙 GitHub: [your-github-profile]

----

 ## 📄 Code Access